Playlist: old records with storms and cyclones

 Now that the hurricane season is in full swing and that the Atlantic — let's look at the forecast center maps for a moment — seems to be abuzz, let's dust off this playlist that Sigfredo Ariel made us a while ago, with that peculiar skill of his bringing to the present songs of yesteryear.
 This is a sound tour through music that once had storms and cyclones as protagonists, a list to listen to as we ask for a truce to the Caribbean in this dire 2020.

-Performed by Regino López, Adolfo Colombo and Pilar Jiménez in March 1907 for the Victor firm (Vi68532), it is probably the first print of Cuban phonography with sung words that testifies to the passing through the Island of a “meteor”, as they say lately.
-It is a hasty “bolero” that belongs to the zarzuela of the same title with music by Manuel Mauri and lyrics by the Robreño brothers premiered in 1906 at the Alhambra Theater, apparently with considerable success.
-Also under the title El Ciclon, another record, dated October 1915, appears in the old Victor catalogs of a "dialogue-song" signed by Alberto Villalón and performed by Colombo and the actress Consuelo Novoa, accompanied by the author at the guitar (Vi69090).
+Performed by Regino López, Adolfo Colombo and Pilar Jiménez in March 1907 for the firm Victor (Vi68532), it is probably the first printed Cuban phonography with sung words that bears witness to the passage through the Island of a “meteor”, as they say. lately.
+It is a rushed “bolero” that belongs to the zarzuela of the same title with music by Manuel Mauri and lyrics by the Robreño brothers, premiered in 1906 at the Alhambra Theater, apparently quite successfully.
+Also under the title The Cyclon Another record appears in the old Victor catalogs, dated October 1915, of a “dialogue-song” signed by Alberto Villalón and performed by Colombo and the actress Consuelo Novoa, accompanied by the author on guitar (Vi69090).

-Villalón himself is frequently featured as a guitarist on plates recorded by artists linked to the vernacular theater, among them the modest tiple Blanca Vázquez who, in a duet with Ofelia Rivas, recorded in March 1913 the key entitled The Storm (Vi65738) of the then very young troubadour Oscar Hernández.
+Villalón himself frequently appears as a guitarist on plates engraved by artists linked to vernacular theater, among them the modest tiple Blanca Vázquez who, in duet with Ofelia Rivas, recorded in March 1913 the key titled Storm (Vi65738) by the then very young troubadour Oscar Hernández.

 Recorded at the beginning of 1911 (Vi63342) by Floro Zorrilla and the author himself, this rumba by Manuel Corona alludes to the disaster left in its wake by a powerful cyclone popularly known as “that of the five days”, which devastated the city of Havana and the tobacco regions of Pinar del Río as of October 14, 1910.